sgmurphy/wordpress-plugins/flexible-checkout-fields/readme.txt

 If you are upgrading from the old WooCommerce Checkout Fields version (1.1, woocommerce-checkout-fields) make sure to completely delete the old version first.
 Your settings will be kept.
 If you install the new version without deleting the old one you may break your WordPress installation.

 == Changelog ==

+= 4.1.3 - 2024-03-12 =
+* Fixed uncaught TypeError
+* Fixed wp-notice library

+= 4.1.2 - 2024-03-12 =
+* Added support for WooCommerce 8.7
+* Fixed tracker
+* Fixed settings crash when some plugins are active (UNISEND for WooCommerce)

 = 4.1.1 - 2024-02-21 =
 * Added support for WooCommerce 8.6